Chelsea F.C.–Tottenham Hotspur F.C. rivalry

 The Chelsea F.C.–Tottenham Hotspur F.C. rivalry is a rivalry between London-based professional association football clubs Chelsea and Tottenham Hotspur.
 Chelsea play their home games at Stamford Bridge, while Tottenham Hotspur play their home games at the Tottenham Hotspur Stadium.
+As of November 2025, 180 games have been played between the two teams, 82 of which were won by Chelsea and 55 by Spurs.

+Although both teams have played against each other since the early 20th century, the rivalry between Chelsea and Tottenham did not begin until the 1967 FA Cup final, the first all-London FA Cup final.
+Chelsea fans consider Tottenham to be one of their rivals alongside Arsenal, Fulham and Leeds United, while Tottenham fans consider their rivalry with Chelsea to be secondary to that with Arsenal.
+Many encounters between the two teams have been highly intense, notable matches played between them include the 'Battle of the Bridge' in 2016.

 Background

 While Chelsea and Tottenham Hotspur never considered each other primary rivals, there has always been strong needle between the fans dating back to the 1967 FA Cup final.
 Matches between the two teams would often attract large attendances and would sometimes end up in violent clashes between supporters.

 A 2012 survey has shown that Chelsea fans consider Tottenham to be their main rival, above Arsenal and Manchester United.
 In the same survey, it is shown that Tottenham fans still consider Chelsea their second rival, below Arsenal.
+The 2004 film The Football Factory depicted scenes of the two teams' fans violently clashing.

 History

+Early matches

 The first league meeting between the two teams took place on 18 December 1909 at Stamford Bridge as Tottenham only joined the Football League in 1908 and won promotion to the Football League First Division in 1909.
 The match was won by Chelsea 2–1.
 Both teams however struggled in the 1909–10 season, and they met again at White Hart Lane on 30 April 1910 in the final match of season, with both fighting for survival in Division One.
 Spurs beat Chelsea 2–1, sending Chelsea down, with the winning goal scored by former Chelsea player Percy Humphreys.